Login / Create Account

 Pete

-He teaches history in an inner city school, where a typical school holiday sees five arrested, two become pregnant and one pupil shot.
-He's clearly very frustrated by the lack of interest his pupils show in learning about history.
+Pete taught history in an inner-city school, where a typical school holiday sees five arrested, two become pregnant and one pupil shot.
+After resigning in protest, he's now a supply teacher.
+Pete is clearly frustrated by the lack of interest pupils show in learning about history, but is becoming more resigned to it just being a job.

-Pete's natural wit and his in-ability to keep jokes to himself has got him in trouble on more than one occasion.
-Following an ill-judged quip involving obesity and Ramadan, Pete finds his job in jeopardy.
+Pete's natural wit and his inability to keep jokes to himself has got him in trouble on more than one occasion.
+Following an ill-judged quip involving obesity and Ramadan, Pete found his job in jeopardy.

 Sue